animate1978/MB-Lab/README.md

 MB-Lab is an attempt to keep the ManuelBastioniLAB Blender addon alive through community efforts.

+## Blender 2.8 Support

+MB-Lab has been ported to work with blender 2.80

 ## Contributors wanted!
 Python programmers needed!

+## About

-Manuel Bastioni is active in open source projects since 1999.
+Manuel Bastioni was active in open source projects since 1999.

 Member of Blender Artist community since 2002.